DM872/dm872.github.io/_posts/2021-05-28-salt_spreading.md

 - the required arcs are salted within 210 minutes (3 hours and a half)

-- does not perform an U-turn
+- does not perform an U-turn at some selected nodes where they can be avoided

 and the total distance travelled by the two vehicles is minimized.
 The vehicles have to visit a depot before returning home, therefore they